 "Tyche’s Softwares are amazing developers.
 Their plugin, Abandon Cart is a great plugin that recovers sales with WooCommerce.
 Before buying the plugin, the admin demo was great for testing purpose!
 The after sale support by Vishal and regular updates help a lot.
 The documentation is very clear and to point which also helps.
 I highly recommend plugins from Tyche Softwares!" - Kamlesh Vidhani

-Creating a Custom Order Status
+Creating a Custom Order Status in WooCommerce

 Now that we have looked at the available order statuses, let’s create a new custom order status.
 It’s possible that you want to create a new order status that doesn’t belong to any of the current order statuses.
 That’s a very common business requirement of WooCommerce store owners.